 Scale-up Phase

 H2Grow is WFP's hydroponics initiative that brings locally adapted and affordable hydroponic solutions to vulnerable communities.
-WFP is leveraging on learnings to provide technical support to local farmers implementing hydroponics.
+WFP is leveraging ABF (asset-based finance) to provide financing to farmers, who pay back their loans through the receipts of their produce.

 Meza